Kotlin/kdoctor/README.md

+# Work in progress

+KDoctor is under development and has not been released yet.
+Feel free to evaluate the latest pre-release version and share your feedback.

 # KDoctor

 KDoctor is a command-line tool that helps to set up the environment for [Kotlin Multiplatform Mobile](https://kotlinlang.org/lp/mobile/) app development.